Algorithms that "Don't See Color": Comparing Biases in Lookalike and Special Ad Audiences: Introduction

-We seek to learn whether the Special Ad Audience algorithm actually produces significantly less {\em biased} audiences than the Lookalike Audience algorithm.
+We seek to learn whether the Special Ad Audience algorithm (which is not provided with certain demographic features) actually produces significantly less {\em skewed} audiences than the Lookalike Audience algorithm (which is).
 In other words, when provided with a source audience that skews heavily toward one demographic group over another, to what extent do each of these tools reproduce that skew?
-We focus on skews along demographic features named in the settlement, enabling us to examine whether simply removing the protected features as input to an algorithm is sufficient eliminate bias along those features.
-To do so, we develop a methodology to examine the delivery of the same ads when using the two types of audiences, measuring the skew along the lines of gender, age, race, and political views.
-Our results show that: \begin{itemize} \item{} For gender, our Special Ad audiences\footnote{Throughout the paper, we use ``Lookalike Audience'' or ``Special Ad Audience'' to refer to the general tools provided by Facebook, and ``Lookalike audience'' or ``Special Ad audience'' to refer to a particular audience created using the tool.} are biased to almost the same degree as Lookalike audiences, with many of the results being statistically indistinguishable.
-For example, when using a source audience that is all women, our Lookalike audience-targeted ad delivered to 96.1\% women, while the same ad targeted using Special Ad audiences delivered to 91.2\% women.
+We focus on skews along demographic features named in the settlement, enabling us to examine whether simply removing the protected features as input to an algorithm is sufficient eliminate skew along those features.
+To do so, we develop a methodology to examine the delivery of the same ads when using the two types of audiences, measuring the skew along the lines of gender, age, and race.

+We show that our Special Ad audiences\footnote{Throughout the paper, we use ``Lookalike Audience'' or ``Special Ad Audience'' to refer to the general tools provided by Facebook, and ``Lookalike audience'' or ``Special Ad audience'' to refer to a particular audience.} are skewed to almost the same degree as Lookalike audiences, with many of the results being statistically indistinguishable.
+For example, when using a source audience that is all women, our Lookalike audience-targeted ad delivered to 96.1\% women, while Special Ad audience-targeted ad delivered to 91.2\% women.
+We also provide evidence indicating that both Lookalike and Special Ad audiences carry---to a certain extent---the biases of the source audience in terms of race and political affiliation.
-\item{} For age, our Special Ad audiences are almost as biased as Lookalike audiences when using source audiences that are from a single age range or a controlled mix of two age ranges.

-\item{} For race, we use a different methodology to estimate the racial makeup of the Lookalike and Special Ad Audiences, as Facebook does not report the delivery along racial lines.
-Our results suggest that Special Ad Audiences can skew along racial lines, as is true for Lookalike Audiences.

-\item{} For political views, we use a similar methodology and find a similar skew for both Lookalike and Special Ad Audiences.
-However, we observed less overall bias along political views than race in both audience types.

-\item{} To underscore the real-world impact of these results, we place ads as an employer who is seeking to find candidates ``similar to'' to their current workforce using Special Ad Audiences.
-Using a source audience consisting of Facebook employees---identified by {\tt @fb.com} email addresses---we find that the resulting Special Ad audience skews heavily towards 25--34-year-old men.
+To underscore the real-world impact of these results, we place ads as an employer who is seeking to find candidates ``similar to'' to their current workforce.
+Using a source audience consisting of Facebook employees we find that the resulting Special Ad audience skews heavily towards 25--34-year-old men.
+We also confirm that previous findings on how Facebook's delivery mechanisms can cause {\em further} skews in who is shown ads hold for Special Ad Audiences.